-- (a) A familiarisation visit by the Minor to the hearing facility before the hearing with a demonstration of special measures, so that the Minor can make an informed view about their use; - (b) Consideration of the Minor's secure access to the building and suitability of waiting/eating areas so as to ensure there is no possibility of any confrontation with anyone which might cause distress to the Minor (where facilities are inadequate, a testimony by closed-circuit or videoconference should be granted); and - (c) Identification of where the Minor will be located in the hearing facility and the need for privacy.
+- (a) A familiarisation visit by the Minor to the hearing facility before the hearing with a demonstration of special measures, so that the Minor can make an informed view about their use: - (b) Consideration of the Minor's secure access to the building and suitability of waiting/eating areas so as to ensure there is no possibility of any confrontation with anyone which might cause distress to the Minor (where facilities are inadequate, a testimony by closed-circuit or videoconference should be granted); and - (c) Identification of where the Minor will be located in the hearing facility and the need for privacy.

-8.13 Burden and Standard of Proof
+8.12 Burden and Standard of Proof

-- (a) The burden of proof shall lie on the Party who asserts a particular fact or matter. - (b) The standard of proof shall be a balance of probabilities throughout the proceedings. - (c) The Panel may consider any evidence, whether or not such evidence would be admissible in a court of law. - (d) The evidence of Minors and of Vulnerable Persons, whether direct or hearsay, shall be admissible in proceedings before the Panel. - (e) Facts accepted by a criminal court, by a civil court or by a professional disciplinary tribunal of competent jurisdiction shall be admissible as evidence, as allowable by applicable law.
+- (a) The burden of proof shall lie on the Party who asserts a particular fact or matter. - (b) The standard of proof shall be a balance of probabilities throughout the proceedings. - (c) The Panel may consider any evidence, whether or not such evidence would be admissible in a court of law. - (d) The evidence of Minors and of Vulnerable Persons, whether direct or hearsay, shall be admissible in proceedings before the Panel. - (e) Facts accepted by a criminal court, by a civil court or by a professional disciplinary tribunal of competent jurisdiction shall be admissible as evidence, as allowable by applicable law. - (f) The Safeguarding Panel may draw an inference adverse to the Respondent based on the Respondent's refusal, after a request made in a reasonable time in advance of the hearing, to appear at the hearing and to answer questions from the Safeguarding Panel or the DSO.